Agile Methodology in Start-ups

-If you have worked in tech, you may have heard the terms scrum, feedback, backlog, or sprint thrown around, and these all have a shared origin: Agile methodology.
+If you’ve worked in tech, you may have heard the terms scrum, feedback, backlog, or sprint thrown around, and these all have a shared origin: Agile methodology.
 Agile methodology is one of the project management methods that has had a successful run since its recent creation in 2001, and you can learn more about its foundation, meaning and well-known offshoots here.

-What is the Agile methodology?
+What is Agile Methodology?

-The seventeen programming and development professionals, or what came to be known as the Agile Alliance, established a list of values and principles that would come to instruct those in how to best take advantage of the approach.
+These seventeen programming and development professionals, or what came to be known as the Agile Alliance, established a list of values and principles that would come to instruct those in how to best take advantage of the approach.
 Both the values and principles are a philosophy of beliefs that focus on the client’s role and responding to and meeting their needs with a quick turnover rate.

 1. Individuals and interactions over processes and tools